-The discovery of 421 kg of elephant skin, seized in Southwest China and multiple sightings of elephant skin in Myanmar, confirms this devastating trade.
+In 2016, 421 kg of elephant skin was seized in Southwest China.
+The haul, along with multiple sightings of elephant skin in Myanmar, confirmed a devastating trade.

-Elephants are killed, stripped of their skin which is then cut into pieces.
-The skin is sold on the black market, promoted as a medicinal cure or turned into beads for jewellery.
-Asian elephants are up against it; they are endangered; battling a massive loss of habitat, ripped from the wild for the tourist trade and now their very skin is in demand.
+Cut into pieces the skin is sold on the black market, ground down to powder and promoted as a medicinal cure or, as Elephant Family investigations discovered, turned into beads for jewellery.
+Asian elephants are struggling to survive, they have lost 90% of their habitat in the last century – now they are being ripped from the wild for the tourist trade and their skin.

 THERE IS STILL TIME